-Strategies:

-- E.01 Promote sustainable agricultural activities. - E.02 Council's strategies to achieve sustainable, productive use of rural lands and preservation of rural qualities are implemented. - E.03 Protect, rehabilitate and manage all impacts on the built and natural environment. - E.04 Conserve and rehabilitate core vegetation areas and manage major impacts on corridors and remnant bushland. - E.05 Manage human impacts on the Shire's unique diversity of plants and animals. - E.06 Protect and manage significant natural features and landscapes. - E.07 Inverell Shire conducts itself as a responsible environmental practitioner through prudent consumption of resources and recycling initiatives.
+Objective Strategies: E.01 Promote sustainable agricultural activities.
+Sustainable agriculture, E.02 Council's strategies to achieve sustainable, productive use of rural protection & lands and preservation of rural qualities are implemented. conservation of E.03 Protect, rehabilitate and manage all impacts on the built and natural resources natural environment. & recognised as a E.04 Conserve and rehabilitate core vegetation areas and manage vital component major impacts on corridors and remnant bushland. of the New England North E.05 Manage human impacts on the Shire's unique diversity of plants West & a regional and animals. leader.
+E.06 Protect and manage significant natural features and landscapes.
+E.07 Inverell Shire conducts itself as a responsible environmental practitioner through prudent consumption of resources and recycling initiatives.